SerenTera/lfg-finder/README.md

 This Branch is for: NON tera-notifier version.
 NO SUPPORT FOR tera-notifier.
 Uses ingame sounds to alert you instead.
 Use the other branch('tera-notifier' branch) for tera-notifier support.

+Requires:
-Requires: Commands module by Pinkie-Pie
+- Commands module by Pinkie-Pie
+- `C_REQUEST_PARTY_MATCH_INFO.1.def` file.
+Put the provided .def file in the module folder into 'tera-proxy\node_modules\tera-data\protocol' folder, unless the pull request into the main tera-data repo has been accepted.
+You must do this!

 ## Settings in index.js
 ### Defaults in index.js are as follows: